d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

-Through semi-automatic procedures (like in NAS), designing network design spaces explores the structure aspect of network design that leads to simple, regular networks *RegNets* from the discovered design principles (like in manual design).
+Through semi-automatic procedures (like in NAS), designing network design spaces explores the structure aspect of network design from the initial *AnyNet* design space, until the discovery of design principles (like in manual design) that lead to simple and regular networks: *RegNets*.

-In this section,
+The initial AnyNet design space starts with networks with standard, fixed network blocks:
-we XXX
+ResNeXt blocks with group convolutions.

 ## ResNeXt Blocks with Group Convolutions